MichaelCurrin/mkdocs-quickstart/README.md

 # MkDocs Quickstart
-> A brief guide for setting up a MkDocs site, built with MkDocs
+> A brief guide for setting up a MkDocs docs site on Github Pages